- Annual Meeting

 Participants who attend the short course program will have ongoing access to senior faculty who will assist the trainee to achieve success in their individual drug development projects.

 Although we anticipate that most applicants will be advanced postdoctoral fellows or junior faculty members, any academic investigator who would benefit from the course is invited to apply.
 Basic researchers and clinician scientists are eligible.
 Mid-career and senior faculty who are interested in pursuing a new research direction of neurotherapeutics discovery and development are encouraged to apply.
-There is no tuition or registration fee and all travel expenses will be defrayed for successful applicants.
-The course will be offered annually.

 We are excited to have the opportunity to offer this course, which we believe will help to advance the availability of new drugs for patients with neurological and psychiatric disorders.
 If your work would benefit from an understanding of how neurotherapeutic drugs are discovered, characterized and tested so that they can enter clinical trials, you are encouraged to apply.